 So the cap rate on this property is 7.2%.

 You can add estimates for minor repairs to the expenses to give a more realistic figure.
 You can also improve accuracy by accounting for vacancies.
-Online calculators such as this one make including vacancy rate easy.
+Online calculators such as this one make including vacancy rates easy.

 Note: Cap rate figures are for operating income.
 That means it doesn’t include income taxes or mortgage payments for interest and principal.